-Proper nutrition, regular exercise and reducing your sugar intake might be a better option than testing for Gestational Diabetes.
-Until the controversy over this test is resolved and a more scientific test can be offered to pregnant women, the glucose tolerance test is given at 28 weeks gestational age unless you decide to refuse it.
+Proper nutrition, regular exercise and reducing your sugar intake might be a better option than testing for Gestational Diabetes, which is controversial.
+Unless you decline, the glucose tolerance test is given at 28 weeks gestational age.
 If you don't have a risk factor for diabetes, ask your care provider what happens if you test positive - perhaps his or her answer is the advice you should be following now.
-Besides, are you aware of the ingredients (and risk factors) of the bright orange Glucola that they want you to ingest for the test?
+Besides, are you aware of the ingredients (and risk factors) of the Glucola that they want you to ingest for the test?

-Group Beta Strep (GBS) Test and Treatment Options
+Group Beta Strep (GBS) Testing and Treatment Options

-Routine IV antibiotics during labor lowers the mother’s and baby’s immune systems by changing the vaginal flora, which can lead to thrush and breastfeeding complications.
-(A recent Cochrane review calls into question the routine practice of giving prophylactic antibiotics for every mother testing positive for GBS.)
-Also consider that when a mother is tethered to an IV she cannot move freely, which can lead to other complications like a stalled labor, discomfort for the mother and an increased need for pain medication, and more.
-Talk to your doctor or midwife about your options and consider taking a probiotic specifically for vaginal health.
+Routine IV antibiotics during labor changes the microbiome and vaginal flora, which impacts the immune system for both mother and baby and may lead to thrush and breastfeeding complications.
+(A Cochrane review calls into question the routine practice of giving prophylaxis antibiotics for every mother testing positive for GBS.)
+Also, consider that when a mother is tethered to an IV she cannot move freely, which can cause discomfort for the mother.

-Be aware that vaginal exams do not determine when labor will begin but they do introduce bacteria, cause bleeding and cramping and a risk of premature rupture of the membranes, which could force an induction if labor doesn't begin within 24 hours.
-Once a client called me in tears stating that during an exam, her OB "stripped her membranes" without her permission "to get things going".
-Ouch!
+Around your 39th week of pregnancy, your OB or midwife will offer or expect you to have a vaginal exam.
+You may decline.
+Be aware vaginal exams do not determine when labor will begin but will introduce bacteria, may cause bleeding and cramping, and puts you at risk of premature rupture of the membranes, which could force an induction if labor doesn't begin within 24 hours.